-As shown in Table 1, under Case I, the SBG-PHS integrated system with the LCOE of 0.102/kWh is not the least cost-effective option (from the Canadian economy's point of view) for meeting the peak period demand compared to the alternative gas peaking power plant with the LCOE of 0.063/kWh.
-However, when the social cost of carbon (SCC) of the Canadian standard is added to our LCOE calculation, the SBG-PHS integrated system is a promising option from the world perspective, with the LCOE of 10.2 cents/kWh as compared to 11.8 cents/kWh for the natural gas peaking plant.
+As shown in Table 1, under Case I, the SBG-PHS integrated system with the LCOE of 0.102/kWh is not the least cost-effective option (from the Canadian economy point of view) for meeting the peak period demand compared to the alternative gas peaking power plant with the LCOE of 0.063/kWh.
+However, when the social cost of carbon (SCC) of the Canadian standard is added to our LCOE calculation, the SBG-PHS integrated system is a promising option from the world perspective.